NickSpangler/memeify-marvel/README.md

 5) In a separate terminal window, navigate to the directory 'frontend' and run `npx reload-b` - this will run a front-end server and allow downloading of memes without CORS issues.

-6) Open index.html in your browser of choice, and enjoy!
+6) Visit the localhost port your front-end is serving, and enjoy!

 ## Usage